FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 `File: server/index.js`

 `/oauth-callback` will receive an Authorization Code from FusionAuth.
-Follow that `/login` link—you can see the `code` in the URL, something like:
+Follow that `/login` link—you can see the `code` in the URL:

 ```
 http://localhost:9000/oauth-callback?code=14CJG_fDl31E5U-1VHOBedsLESZQr3sgt63BcVrGoTU&locale=en_US&userState=Authenticated
 ```

-An Authorization Code isn't enough to access the user's resources; for that, we need an Access Token.
-We won't get into the reason for this two-step process in this article, but rest assured that it's absolutely necessary.
-To get the Access Token, we'll make an HTTP request to FusionAuth's `/token` endpoint.
+An Authorization Code isn't enough to access the user's resources, though.
+For that, we need an Access Token.
+Again, this is standard OAuth, not something unique to FusionAuth.
+This step is called the Code Exchange, because we send the `code` to FusionAuth's `/token` endpoint and receive an `access_token` in exchange.

 This is the basic skeleton of a request: